 Is Now a Good Time to Start a Fintech or SaaS Company?

-Mark added that there has never been a better time to build a fintech company than now.
+There has never been a better time to build a fintech company than now.
 The problem before was that everyone built neo-banks; there wasn’t enough fundamental value in the products.

 Advice to Founders: Controlling Burn, Raising Smart, and Team Diversity